joshslade/upwork-analysis-project/README.md

-# 🕸️ Upwork Job Scraper ➜ Airtable Visual Dashboard
+# 🕸️ Upwork Job Analysis ➜ Airtable Visual Dashboard

 > **One‑click insight into the freelance projects that matter to me.**